bluesky61/ardupilot_wiki/common/source/docs/common-sensor-testing.rst

 Sensor Testing
 ==============

-This article shows how to check that the main main sensors (including position and GPS) are working properly.
+This article shows how to check that the main sensors (including position and GPS) are working properly.

 Checking the main sensors